AlonHor/pre-alert/README.md

 ## How To Run

-Running the backend detection system cannot be simpler:

-1. Download the npm packages by running `npm i` or `yarn`.
-2. Run the "feeder" by running `node main.js`.
-3. Run the python script for detection and visualization by running `python main.py`.
+In order to run the backend detection system you must have a program running to populate `current.json` with live aircraft positions.
+This can be done using official APIs (e.g. "FlightRadar24" or "ADSBx").
+Once you do, simply run the python script by running `python main.py`.

 ## Contributing

 All feedback, ideas, and contributions are welcome!
-Please open an issue or pull request if you'd like to help! :)
+Please open an issue or pull request if you'd like to help! ❤️

 ---

-**Disclaimer:** Pre-Alert is experimental and should not be relied upon as the sole source of information for personal safety.
-Always follow official guidance and warning systems.
+⚠️ **Disclaimer:** Pre-Alert is <u>experimental</u> and should **NOT** be relied upon as the sole source of information for personal safety.
+Always follow official guidance and warning systems, i.e. Home Front Command (Pikud HaOref).